syncfusion-content/angularjs-docs/angular-1/SunburstChart/Selection.md

 ---

 # Selection

-EjSunburstChart provides selection support for the points on mouse click.
+SunburstChart provides selection support for the points on mouse click.
 To enable the selection , set the `e-selectionsettings-enable` property to true in the `e-selectionsettings`.

 {% highlight js %}